royashbrook/royashbrook.github.io/_posts/2022-05-20-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

     //etc etc x ~60 properties
 ```

-Added `dotnet add package Microsoft.Azure.Cosmos` as that's... kinda key for cosmos data also =D I'm guessing I could go pure rest based, but the idea behind a blazor app, for me anyway, is just using the ms tools as they seem to be intended without a lot of 'creative' flare in the implementation.
+Added `dotnet add package Microsoft.Azure.Cosmos` as that's... kinda key for cosmos data also 😁 I'm guessing I could go pure rest based, but the idea behind a blazor app, for me anyway, is just using the ms tools as they seem to be intended without a lot of 'creative' flare in the implementation.
 Keep it simple, as they say.

 ... some time plasses while I fiddle with things ...